China says concerned over tighter German curbs on takeovers

 China hopes that Germany and the EU can avoided being affected by protectionist tendencies, and not send a "confused, negative" message to the rest of the world, Geng said.

-The purchase last year of German robotics maker Kuka (KU2G.DE) by Chinese company Midea (000333.SZ) raised concern that China was gaining too much access to key technologies while shielding its own companies from foreign takeovers.
+The purchase last year of German robotics maker Kuka (KU2G.DE) by Chinese company Midea 000333.SZ raised concern that China was gaining too much access to key technologies while shielding its own companies from foreign takeovers.

 State-owned ChemChina's $43 billion (33.16 billion pounds) purchase of Swiss pesticides and seeds group Syngenta, China's biggest overseas acquisition to date, has increased pressure in Europe to curb foreign takeovers in strategically important sectors.